Sublinear Latency for Simplified Successive Cancellation Decoding of Polar Codes: Proof of Intermediate Lemmas

 Since $2^{-1/\mu}-2^{-\rho_1} > 0$, \eqref{eq:defdelta} is a valid choice for $\delta$.
 By combining \eqref{eq:formula1} and \eqref{eq:defdelta}, we deduce that

 where $c_2$ is a constant that depends only on $\nu$ (and not on $n, W$).
 The proof follows from the chain of inequalities below:

-where the equality (a) uses the concavity of the function $f(x)=(x(1-x))^\gamma$; the inequality (b) follows from Markov inequality; the inequality (c) uses \eqref{eq:expeqnew}; the inequality (d) uses that $1-2^{-\nu n}\ge 1/2$ for any $n\ge 1$ and $\nu>1$; and the equality (e) uses the definitions \eqref{eq:defalpha} and \eqref{eq:defdelta}. \end{proof}
+where the equality (a) uses the concavity of the function $f(x)=(x(1-x))^\gamma$; the inequality (b) follows from Markov's inequality; the inequality (c) uses \eqref{eq:expeqnew}; the inequality (d) uses that $1-2^{-\nu n}\ge 1/2$ for any $n\ge 1$ and $\nu>1$; and the equality (e) uses the definition \eqref{eq:defalpha}. \end{proof}

-\begin{remark}[Number of un-polarized channels for BEC] For the special case in which $W$ is a BEC, the result \eqref{eq:nummid} holds, where $\mu$ is an upper bound on the scaling exponent of the BEC according to Definition \ref{def:ubscalBEC}.
+\begin{remark}[Number of un-polarized channels for BEC] For the special case in which $W$ is a BEC, the result \eqref{eq:nummid} holds, where $\mu$ is an upper bound on the scaling exponent of BEC according to Definition \ref{def:ubscalBEC}.
 This is proved by setting

 and by following the same argument of the proof above. \end{remark}